Research

 Background

-Two important and under appreciated aspects to decision-making are:
+Two important aspects to decision-making that formal settings tend to leave implicit are:

 Research Topics

-A local (i.e. individual) and global (i.e. societal) approach to understanding social systems highlights two kinds of phenomena: I am excited to take part in the modern trend of pushing the theory of games & machine learning towards contact with data to better understand real-world multi-agent systems (e.g. DIMACS workshop series on Bridging Game Theory and Machine Learning for Multi-party Decision Making, and the Social Simualtions with LLMs Workshop at COLM 2025).
+A local (i.e. individual) and global (i.e. societal) approach to understanding social systems highlights two kinds of phenomena: I am excited to take part in the modern trend of pushing the theory of games & machine learning towards contact with data to better understand real-world multi-agent systems (e.g. DIMACS workshop series on Bridging Game Theory and Machine Learning for Multi-party Decision Making, and the Social Simulations with LLMs Workshop at COLM 2025), even making modest contributions to theory (e.g. the evolution of social norms)

 A list of topics I have studied: